 When I look back now, we could have done certain things differently.
 We should have capitalized on our company much better in terms of the availability of funds to build a strong online presence through marketing activities.

 We could have also introduced a channel partner network.
 That would have definitely helped in the customer acquisition and I think these 5k+ customers would have grown to 100k customers by this time easily.

 But nevertheless, we have done well and now looking at scaling.

 2016: Went mainstream with Realbooks.

-- Our Paperless Office, allowing for document signing and attachment for all entries, the simplicity of managing the documentation and online accounting with a digital filing system, has made this feature very popular amongst users and set us apart from our competitors in this space.
+- Our Paperless Office, allowing for document signing and attachment for all entries, and the simplicity of managing the documentation and online accounting with a digital filing system, have made this feature very popular amongst users and set us apart from our competitors in this space.

 - In fact, that is probably the most used feature of Realbooks.